 - Anonymous letters are not accepted.
 You must sign your letter and provide a mailing address, an email address (if you have one) and a daytime phone number where you can be reached in case of questions.
 We cross-check public information directories and make other random checks to verify the identity of letter-writers.
 When your letter is published, it will include your name and hometown.

 - Please focus on local issues.
 Short, pithy letters (200 words or less) get high priority for publication.
-Letters of more than 500 words will be rejected.

 - We prefer letters that are submitted exclusively to the Daily Citizen, and particularly those that take as their starting point an article in the Daily Citizen.
 Preference is given to letters written by citizens of Greene County.
 Letter-writers from outside the area should explain their tie to the area or why their opinion is relevant to Daily Citizen readers.
 We attempt to weed out letters that are following a form suggested by some interest group or other third party.

 - While you are entitled to your own opinion, the Daily Citizen is not required to publish it.
 We insist on civility and want to create a welcoming environment where ultimately all voices are heard and considered — not just the loudest voices or those at the extremes.
 Verbal attacks and name-calling will not be tolerated, and letters including such attacks will be rejected.
 Try not to question the motives of another person.
 Express your own views with conviction, and respond to different opinions with an open mind.